akka/akka/akka-docs/rst/scala/cluster-sharding.rst

 -------------------

-The list of entries in each ``Shard`` can be made persistent (durable) by setting the ``rememberEntries`` flag to true when calling ``ClusterSharding.start``.
+The list of entries in each ``Shard`` can be made persistent (durable) by setting the ``rememberEntries`` flag to true in ``ClusterShardingSettings`` when calling ``ClusterSharding.start``.
 When configured to remember entries, whenever a ``Shard`` is rebalanced onto another node or recovers after a crash it will recreate all the entries which were previously running in that ``Shard``.
 To permanently stop entries, a ``Passivate`` message must be sent to the parent the ``Shard``, otherwise the entry will be automatically restarted after the entry restart backoff specified in the configuration.

 When ``rememberEntries`` is set to false, a ``Shard`` will not automatically restart any entries after a rebalance or recovering from a crash.
 Entries will only be started once the first message